Do you know what it feels like to suffer from extreme burnout?

-I love the families that I serve but there are moments where you start to wonder if you’re taking as good of care for yourself like you are for them.
+I love the families that I serve but there are moments when you start to wonder if you’re taking as good of care for yourself as you are for them.

-Self-Care is prioritizing all facets that make up you-physical, social, emotional, mental well being.
+Self-Care is prioritizing all facets that make up you-physical, social, emotional, and mental well-being.

 I had to relearn words by understanding their derivative.
 Specifically, self-care.
 I glossed over this concept, thinking I really knew what it meant when in actuality, I didn’t.